![]() |

 amplifiers.

-should know how to use electronic tuning devices, as well as hand and
+They should know how to use electronic tuning devices, as well as hand and power tools.

 Guitar technicians should also be skilled at woodworking.